Packet, Protocol, and Wi-Fi Analyzers

 Test Your Knowledge

-Users report poor wireless performance even though they are near an access point.
-Which tool best checks channel contention, signal, and noise?
+Users report poor wireless performance even though they are standing near an access point with strong signal.
+Which tool best checks channel contention and non-Wi-Fi interference?

 A